Omnichannel Retail: Everything You Need to Know to Succeed

-Later, while they’re browsing through their Instagram feed, they notice an ad displaying a previously viewed product and a 20% discount off their first purchase.
+Later, while they’re browsing through their Instagram feed, they notice an ad your brand is running which displays the same previously viewed product and a 20% discount off their first purchase.
+They click on the ad, and this time they end up purchasing.

 This is one of many examples of omnichannel retail in action.

-In this article, you will learn how omnichannel works, why it’s important, and how you can create an omnichannel retail strategy to grow your ecommerce business.
+In this article, you will learn how omnichannel retail works, why it’s important, and how you can create an omnichannel retail strategy to grow your ecommerce business.

 What is omnichannel retail?